A short-term guardianship is a private agreement that does not require a judge's approval. It might be an option if:

-A temporary guardianship takes effect the day that all required parties sign the document, and automatically expires six months after that date if no sooner date is given.
-If a guardianship is still needed after six months, the parties can sign another temporary guardianship agreement or they can file for permanent guardianship through the court.
+A short-term guardianship takes effect the day that all required parties sign the document, and automatically expires six months after that date if no sooner date is given.
+If a guardianship is still needed after six months, the parties can sign another short-term guardianship agreement or they can file for permanent guardianship through the court.

 You can attend a FREE GUARDIANSHIP CLASS where you can learn the basics of guardianship law and the court procedures you need to know.
 Classes are available to anyone, regardless of income, and regardless of whether you have an attorney.
 You'll receive a class manual and some great tips to help you represent yourself.
 Visit Free Classes for more information.